 Security Deposits: Dos, Don’ts... and Maybes

-First Things First: What Can You Do with the Security Deposit?
+What Can You Do with a Tenant’s Security Deposit?

 Owners managing their own property should consider keeping renters’ deposits in an interest-bearing bank account—as opposed to a simple checking account—to earn a little interest on it.
 In fact, in a few Bay Area cities, you have to pay your renter interest on the deposit.

 How to Use the Security Deposit?

 What are California Rules for Using a Security Deposit?